 2. Electromagnetic interference blocking

-When EMI or RFI waves come into contact with the cable shielding, the conductive material either reflects the waves away or absorbs them.
-This then prevents the unwanted signals from reaching the inner conductors of the cable.
+When EMI or RFI waves contact the shield, the conductive material either reflects the waves away or absorbs them, preventing unwanted signals from reaching the inner conductors.

 3. Grounding

-The cable shielding is usually connected to the ground (earth).
-This grounding provides a path for the absorbed or reflected interference to dissipate safely.
-By grounding the shield, any potential induced currents or electromagnetic waves are channelled away from the signal-carrying conductors and into the ground, where they can do no harm.
+The cable shielding is usually connected to ground (earth).
+This grounding provides a path for absorbed or reflected interference to dissipate safely.
+By grounding the shield, any induced currents or electromagnetic waves are channelled away from the signal conductors and into the ground, where they can do no harm.

 4. Containment of emissions